Lmpkessels/blog/posts/2025-07-19-binary-part-I.md

 Part II, covers subtraction and borrow logic.

-If you want to stay updated follow me on [X/Twitter] or [LinkedIn] here I’ll post when part II goes live.
+If you want to stay updated follow me on [X/Twitter](https://x.com/lukefi_) here I’ll post when part II goes live.

 If you want to see programmed examples where I simulate logic gates using Rust, then check out: [binarySeries](https://github.com/Lmpkessels/binarySeries).